jfrog/vault-plugin-secrets-artifactory/README.md

 * `use_expiring_tokens` (boolean) - Optional.
 If Artifactory version >= 7.50.3, set `expires_in` to `max_ttl` (admin token) or `ttl` (user token) and `force_revocable = true`.
 Default to `false`.
 * `bypass_artifactory_tls_verification` (boolean) - Optional.
 Bypass certification verification for TLS connection with Artifactory.
 Default to `false`.
 * `revoke_on_delete` (boolean) - Optional.
 Revoke Administrator access token when this configuration is deleted.
 Default to `false`.
 Will be set to `true` if token is rotated.
+* `allow_scope_override` (boolean) - Optional.
+Determine if scoped tokens should be allowed.
+This is an advanced configuration option.
+Default to `false`.

 #### Example